metral/pulumihome/Onboarding-a-Private-Beta-Customer.md

 * Make sure they have an NPM token assigned in the [Pulumi Early Adopters spreadsheet](https://docs.google.com/spreadsheets/d/1JbFINleJ1-r4f-Q4m_ZrTdsZ7VOO7J-lznQamC7NEhE/edit#gid=0) (can be the same token as someone else)
 * Add their GitHub username to the docs.pulumi.com access list by following the instructions below
-* Ask Joe or Luke to invite their email address as a single channel guest on the Slack channel #community-discussion.
 * Add their GitHub username to the Pulumi console whitelist
 * (Optional) Add GitHub access as collaborators to the core SDK ("to-be-open-source") repos
-* Send them an invitation email!
+* Send them an invitation, making sure to cc support@pulumi.com
+* (*After the invitation email has been sent*) Ask Joe or Luke to invite their email address as a single channel guest on the Slack channel #community-discussion.

 ## Pulumi Docs Website